-This place features ancient marble that whispers stories from 2,500 years ago, while modern cafés buzz with the sounds of espresso machines and late-night chatter.
-My two-day trip to visit my mom in Athens was an absolute blast, and between the markets, sunsets, souvlaki, and a sprinkle of luxury, I discovered that Athens truly does have it all.
+This place features ancient marble.
+It whispers stories from 2,500 years ago.
+Modern cafƩs buzz with the sounds of espresso machines and late-night chatter.
+My two-day trip to visit my mom in Athens was an absolute blast.
+Between the markets, sunsets, and souvlaki, I discovered a sprinkle of luxury.
+I found that Athens truly does have it all.

 Day 1 Morning: Athens Markets (Varvakios & Monastiraki)